a00908270/masterthesis/thesis.md

 ##### Task

 A task is a running container itself which is assigned to the service.
 It is managed by the *swarm manager*.
-Manager nodes assign tasks to worker nodes, respecting the service scale.\cite{dock-swarm}
+Manager nodes assign tasks to worker nodes, respecting the service scale \cite{dock-swarm}.

 <!--A **task** carries a Docker container and the commands to run inside the container.
 It is the atomic scheduling unit of swarm.
 Manager nodes assign tasks to worker nodes according to the number of replicas set in the service scale.
 Once a task is assigned to a node, it cannot move to another node.
 It can only run on the assigned node or fail.-->